codingABI/appFaults/README.md

 ### FAQ

 #### Why task manager starts every time appFaults is started?
-**taskmgr.exe** is started by default, because this tool can be helpfull.
+**taskmgr.exe** is started by default, because this tool can be helpfull in combination with appFaults.

 #### Why cmd.exe starts?
-**cmd.exe** is started for fault [External process deadlock](#external-process-deadlock) as an example for an external process that locks appFaults.
+**cmd.exe** is started for fault [External process deadlock](#external-process-deadlock) as an example for an external process that could locks appFaults.